ibm-cloud-docs/vpc/vsi_is_create_instance.md

 -H "Authorization: Bearer $iam_token"
 ```

 By default, a boot volume that is created as part of provisioning a virtual server instance is deleted when the instance is deleted.
-You can control this behavior by setting the `delete_volume_on_instance_delete` property to `true` when you create the instance or update the boot volume attachment.
+You can change this behavior by setting the `delete_volume_on_instance_delete` property to `false` when you create the instance or update the boot volume attachment.

 Use the [`POST /instances`](/apidocs/vpc/latest#create-instance) method to create an instance with the information you gathered.
 The following call is an example of provisioning an instance by using an existing boot volume.